NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 ### Basic

 `CBMCentralManagerMock.simulateInitialState(_ state: CBMManagerState)` -  this method should be called before any central manager instance was created.
-It defines the intial state of the mock central manager.
+It defines the initial state of the mock central manager.
 By default, the manager is powered off.

 `CBMCentralManager.simulatePowerOn()` - turns on the mock central manager.